thompsizzle/cloud-infrastructures/AWS/EC2_hello_world_Ansible/README.md

 ## Description

 Creates an AWS infrastructure with an EC2 instance, using Terraform.
-Returns the public IP address to the console.
+Returns the public IP address to the terminal.
 Ansible is provided in place of the EC2 instance user data file to configure the EC2 instance operating system and render Hello World.

 ## Installation and Usage